 - 1. Work with the industry to establish homebound definition and guidelines that: - a.
 Ensure access to home health services, as intended by the Social Security Act, based on functional limitations and the clinical condition of the patient as documented in the patient record rather than arbitrary number and duration of absences. - b.
-Do not impose burdensome documentation requirements, such as detailed information about reasons, frequency, and duration of non-medical absences from the home.
+Do not impose burdensome documentation requirements, such as detailed information about reasons, frequency, and duration of non-medical absences from the home. - c.

-- c.
 Expand the definitions of "licensed" and "certified" adult day programs. - d.
 Ensure that analysis of the impact of any expansion of the homebound definition addresses the financial impact on providers as well as the Medicare program. - 2.
-Require CMS to provide educational information to physicians and all of its contractors, and oversee their application of the homebound policy.
+Require CMS to provide educational information to physicians and all of its contractors, and oversee their application of the homebound policy. - 3.
+CMS should continue to reinforce the application of the Medicare homebound definition for beneficiaries with conditions where leaving the home is contraindicated, particularly when there is a high risk for the beneficiary to contract an infectious and/or communicable disease

 RATIONALE: Congress rejected the inflexible definition proposed by the Administration for "homebound" that prescribed limits to the frequency and duration of non-medical absences from the home.
 Functional status and medical condition are appropriate criteria for determining whether a person can leave home, without undue hardship or negative health consequences.
-Physicians' failure to understand the flexibility of CMS' homebound policy will incorrectly deny access to home health services to beneficiaries.
+Practitioners' failure to understand the flexibility of CMS' homebound policy will incorrectly deny access to home health services to beneficiaries.
 Inappropriate denials and subsequent appeals based on homebound status are costly to providers and the Medicare program.
 Erroneous denials issued by Medicare contractors for services to beneficiaries who do meet homebound criteria could result in access problems.
 Failure to expand the definition of "licensed" or "certified" adult day care centers creates access barriers to beneficiaries living in states without these processes.